orvi-tmp/learning-c-with-pebble/chapter8.md

 #### Variables and Addresses ####

-If pointers contain addresses, there should be a way to give them a value.
+If pointers contain addresses, there should be a way to give them an address as a value.
 All variables have an address, a designation of where they are stored in memory.
 We can derive the address of a variable by placing a "&" symbol in front of the variable name.
 Here is an example:

-    int miles = 10;
+    int distance = 10;
-    int *ptri = &miles;
+    int *ptri = &distance;
     printf("%u\n", ptri);

 The variable `ptri` is assigned the address of the variable `miles` as its value.
 The value of `miles` is not changed.

-Now if we were to print the value of `ptri`, we would get a large number that really makes no sense *to us*, but makes sense to the runtime system.
+Now if we were to print the value of `ptri`, we would get a large number that really makes no sense *to us*, but makes sense to the computer runtime system.
 The `printf` function call above might print this as its value:

     3216074448

-That value makes sense to the runtime system, but it is of no use to programmers.
+That value makes sense to the computer, but it is of no use to programmers.
 Knowing the address does not help us work with the pointer or what it points to.

 #### Dereferencing a Pointer ####